 Charles Allen Rogers, Private, 57225, Welsh Regiment.
 Charles was born in 1887, the son of Henry James Rogers and Sarah Ann Rogers (nee Davies), of Mariner’s Square, Haverfordwest.
 He married Rose Harries in 1910, and the couple resided at 18, Bush Row, Haverfordwest.
 Charles enlisted at Swansea into the 7th (Cyclist) Battalion, Welsh Regiment on 18 March 1915, and on 26 July 1916 landed in France, where he was posted to the 13th Battalion, Welsh Regiment which was attached to 114 Brigade, 38th (Welsh) Division.
 The Division had landed in France during December 1915 and had spent their first winter in the trenches near Armentieres.
 In June they marched south to the Somme, and famously captured Mametz Wood.
 Charles was part of a draft of reinforcements which helped rebuild the strength of the decimated battalion after it had been pulled from the Somme, and moved to Ypres to rebuild.
 Here they fought at the Battle of Pilckem Ridge, and the Battle of Langemarck, which is where Charles was killed in action on 21 August 1917, aged 30.
 He has no known grave, and so is commemorated on the Tyne Cot Memorial, Belgium.

 Arthur Llewellyn Thomas, Sapper, 43178, Royal Engineers.
-Arthur was the only son of William and Martha Thomas, of 26, Dew Street, Haverfordwest.
-He enlisted there into the Royal Engineers, and was posted to the 75th Field Company, which was attached to the Guards Division.
-This Division has the distinction of being formed in France in August 1915, from the various Guards units that had been with other Divisions.
+Arthur was born in 1894, the only son of William Thomas and Martha Thomas (nee Charles), of 26, Dew Street, Haverfordwest.
+After leaving Haverfordwest Grammar School he enlisted in the town into the Royal Engineers, and was posted to the 75th Field Company, Royal Engineers, which was attached to the Guards Division.
+The Division was formed in France in August 1915, from the various Guards units that had been with other Divisions.
 It remained on the Western Front throughout the war and saw its first major action during the Battle of Loos on 25 September 1915, remaining in the area during the coming months, where they also fought in the subsequent Action of Hohenzollern Redoubt.
-In July, 1916 the Division moved to the Somme, where they fought at the Battle of Flers-Courcelette, and then at the Battle of Morval, capturing Lesboeufs Village.
-They remained here for the winter, and in March, 1917 took part in the advance caused by the German Retreat to the Hindenburg Line.
+In July 1916 the Division moved to the Somme, where they fought at the Battle of Flers-Courcelette, and then at the Battle of Morval, capturing Lesboeufs Village.
+They remained here for the winter, and in March 1917 took part in the advance caused by the German Retreat to the Hindenburg Line.
 Later that year they moved north to Ypres, taking up positions north of Boesinghe, on the Yser Canal.
 Arthur was killed during a trench raid on 3 July 1917, aged 23.
 He is commemorated on the Ypres (Menin Gate) Memorial, Belgium.

 James Douglas Tombs, Second Lieutenant, Border Regiment.
-James was the second son of James Tombs, M.A., and Mary Sanderson Tombs, of Greenwood House, Fishguard, and the grandson of Prebendary Joseph Tombs, Rector of Burton, Pembs, and of the late Thomas Patterson of Rock Ferry.
-His father was Headmaster of Haverfordwest Grammar School.
-James was educated at Haverfordwest, and gained his B.A. at Keble College, Oxford, before gaining his commission into the 7th Battalion, Border Regiment.
+James was born on 9 May 1890, the second son of James Tombs, M.A., and Mary Sanderson Tombs (nee Patterson), of Greenwood House, Fishguard.
+He was the grandson of Prebendary Joseph Tombs, Rector of Burton, Pembs, and of the late Thomas Patterson of Rock Ferry, Cheshire.
+James’ father was Headmaster of Haverfordwest Grammar School.
+James was educated at Haverfordwest, before entering Keble College, Oxford.
+He played for the 1st Rugby Football XV for three seasons and was also a member of the University Contingent of the Officers’ Training Corps.
+Graduating B.A. in 1914, James became Assistant Master at Greenfield Preparatory School, Seaford.
+On 28 December 1914 he was commissioned as Second Lieutenant into the 7th Battalion, Border Regiment.
 The Battalion was part of 51 Brigade, 17th Division, and landed in France in July 1915.
-It spent the first few months in France holding the line South of Ypres, and it was here that they had to withstand several German diversionary attacks, which were aimed at preventing the British reinforcing the besieged French Army at Verdun.
-James was wounded here, and brought to No. 2 General Hospital at St. Omer, where he sadly Died of Wounds on 18 February 1916, aged 25.
-He is buried in Longuenesse (St. Omer) Souvenir Cemetery.
+The Division spent the first few months in France holding the line South of Ypres, near Sanctuary Wood, and it was here that it had to withstand several German diversionary attacks, which were aimed at preventing the British reinforcing the besieged French Army at Verdun.
+James was wounded here on 13 January 1916 and treated at the 51st Field Ambulance before being evacuated to No. 2 General Hospital at St. Omer, where he sadly died of his wounds on 18 February 1916.
+The 25-year-old was buried in Longuenesse (St. Omer) Souvenir Cemetery.
 His elder brother Joseph Tombs also fell.

 Joseph Simpson McKenzie Tombs, Second Lieutenant, Royal Field Artillery.
-Joseph was the brother of James, and the eldest son of James Tombs, M.A., and Mary Sanderson Tombs, of Greenwood House, Fishguard, and the grandson of Prebendary Joseph Tombs, Rector of Burton, Pembs, and of the late Thomas Patterson of Rock Ferry.
-He was educated at Haverfordwest and at Loretto, where he became a well regarded athlete, playing for the cricket XI and the rugby XV.
+Joseph was born on 18 November 1888, the eldest son of James Tombs, M.A., and Mary Sanderson Tombs (nee Patterson), of Greenwood House, Fishguard.
+He was the grandson of Prebendary Joseph Tombs, Rector of Burton, Pembs, and of the late Thomas Patterson of Rock Ferry, Cheshire.
+His father was Headmaster of Haverfordwest Grammar School.
+Joseph was educated at Haverfordwest and at Loretto, where he became a well-regarded athlete, playing for the cricket XI and the rugby XV.
 He then worked at Hale and Patterson, Liverpool, where he began a career as a journalist, being a regular contributor to Punch.
-At the outbreak of war Joseph enlisted into the ranks of the Liverpool Scottish, but was quickly commissioned into the 148th Brigade, Royal Field Artillery, which was part of the 30th Division.
+At the outbreak of war Joseph enlisted into the ranks of the Liverpool Scottish but was quickly commissioned as Second Lieutenant into the 148th Brigade, Royal Field Artillery, which was attached to the 30th Division.
 The Division moved to Larkhill in September 1915, then to Belgium, with Joseph being seriously wounded almost as soon as he got to the Front.
 He Died of Wounds on 11 September 1915, aged 26, and is buried in Lijssenthoek Military Cemetery.
-His Commanding Officer wrote; ‘Universally popular with all ranks, very keen and very efficient, a man to be trusted at all times and in all places’.
+His Commanding Officer wrote: ‘Universally popular with all ranks, very keen and very efficient, a man to be trusted at all times and in all places’.
 His younger brother James also fell.

 William White (aka Phelps), Private, 44061, Welsh Regiment.
 This man has proved very hard to identify, as the memorial shows him as William Phelps.
 William was born at Prendergast in 1894, the son of Elizabeth White.
 By 1899 Elizabeth had married Frank Phelps, and William was being raised by his Grandparents Titus and Hannah Thomas at Henry’s Moat.
 William was back living with Elizabeth at Prendergast by 1911, under the name William Phelps.
 He enlisted at Haverfordwest into the Welsh Regiment, and was posted to France early in 1916, joining the 2nd Battalion, Welsh Regiment, which was attached to 3 Brigade, 1st Division.
 He joined the battalion on the Somme, where it was preparing to take part in the Battle of Pozières.
 William survived the tough fighting south-east of Pozières, but was killed on 8 September 1916 near High Wood.
 He was 22 years old, and is buried in Caterpillar Valley Cemetery, Longueval, France.

 William Clement Wilson, Lieutenant, Worcestershire Regiment.
-William was born on 16 February 1887, the son of William Phillips Wilson and Margaret Elizabeth Wilson, of Langdon Farm, Begelley.
-He was educated at Haverfordwest Grammar School.
-He gained his commission into the 1st Battalion, Worcestershire Regiment, which was in Cairo at the outbreak of war.
-It was swiftly recalled to Britain, and landed at Liverpool on 16 October 1914, where it joined 24 Brigade, 8th Division.
-The Battalion landed at Le Havre on 6 November 1914, and saw their first major action at the Battle of Neuve Chapelle, and then at the Battle of Aubers.
-They then saw further fighting at the Action of Bois Grenier.
-William was in charge of a Platoon of Grenadiers, which were sent in to support the assault on the German trenches on 25 September 1915.
+William was born on 16 February 1887, the son of William Phillips Wilson and of Margaret Elizabeth Wilson (nee Lewis), of Langdon Farm, Begelly.
+He was educated at Haverfordwest Grammar School, before becoming an Insurance Clerk in London and resided at 50 Samos Road, Anerley, London prior to the war.
+William enlisted into the 28th Battalion, London Regiment (Artists Rifles), soon after the outbreak of war.
+The battalion was a Territorial Army battalion, which became a renowned Officer Training unit and upon mobilisation in August 1914 moved to the St. Albans area, attached to the 2nd London Division.
+On 28 October 1914 the Artists Rifles left the Division and moved to France, becoming established as an Officers Training Corps at Bailleul.
+William was then commissioned Second Lieutenant into the 1st Battalion, Worcestershire Regiment on 3 March 1915.
+The battalion was attached to 24 Brigade, 8th Division and had landed at Le Havre on 6 November 1914, seeing its first major action at the Battle of Neuve Chapelle, and then at the Battle of Aubers Ridge in the spring of 1915.
+The battalion then saw further fighting at the Action of Bois Grenier.
+William was in command of a Platoon of Grenadiers, which were sent in to support the assault on the German trenches on 25 September 1915.
 The Germans counter-attacked, and the last that was known of William is that he was caught up in a bomb blast.
 He is officially recorded as missing presumed killed here on 25 September 1915, aged 26.
-However a newspaper clipping of the time recorded that a German nurse had written to William’s parents, informing them that their son had been badly wounded and taken prisoner, and that he died in Hospital in Switzerland some time after.
+However, a newspaper clipping of the time recorded that a German nurse had written to William’s parents, informing them that their son had been badly wounded and taken prisoner, and that he died in Hospital in Switzerland sometime after.
 If true, then the official details of his death were never corrected, and so today, William is commemorated on the Ploegsteert Memorial, Belgium.
 His brother Lewis also fell.

 Charles Rupert Woolcock, Private, 200131, Welsh Regiment.
 Charles was the son of James and Elizabeth Woolcock, of 2, Dark Street, Haverfordwest.
 He served with the 1/4th Battalion, Welsh Regiment, which had formed at Carmarthen during August, 1914 and had become attached to 159 Brigade, 53rd (Welsh) Division.
 The Division moved to the Mediterranean, sailing from Devonport in July 1915 arriving at Mudros by 5 August 1915.
 From here they moved to Gallipoli, landing on 9 August, where it was caught up in a desperate assault against the Turkish positions, and spent the next few days in isolated pockets, fighting against a Turkish counter-attack.
 The Division remained here throughout the coming months, and suffered severe losses in manpower strength during the great November 1915 blizzard on Gallipoli, when its total strength was reduced to less than that of a full-strength Brigade.
 On 11 December 1915 the Division was evacuated to Mudros, and by 23 December 1915 were moved to Egypt.
 They remained on the Suez Canal Defences for the next twelve months, and in early 1917 moved into Palestine, where they remained for the duration of the war, fighting at the Battles of Gaza, and successfully capturing Jerusalem.
 Charles was killed in action during the Third Battle of Gaza, on 4 November 1917.
 He was 21 years old, and is buried in Beersheba War Cemetery, Israel.